syncfusion-content/xamarin-docs/Xamarin/Visual-Studio-Integration/VS2019-Mac-Extensions/Installation.md

 documentation: ug
 ---

-# Installation of Syncfuion Mac Extensions
+# Installation of Syncfusion Mac Extensions

 The following procedure illustrates how to install Syncfusion Xamarin Extension in Visual Studio for Mac.